 It is the intent of the YMCA of Central Ohio to include children with special needs in activities to the greatest extent possible.
 Recognizing limitations due to a child's special need is important and, with this in mind, the YMCA will make every attempt to adapt program activities, staffing, and facilities through reasonable accommodation, unless the accommodation imposes hardship on the YMCA.
-If your child requires an accommodation, please discuss it with your Branch Child Care Director.
+If your child requires an accommodation, please discuss the needs with Holley Napier, Delaware County Regional Child Care Director, hnapier@ymcacolumbus.org or at 614-839-9622

-It is recommended that a family member (or caregiver) tour the facility with the appropriate YMCA staff, along with the child with the special need, before the first day of child care services.
-This provides the family with an opportunity to observe the program, facility, and staff.
+It is recommended that a family member (or caregiver) tour the facility with the appropriate YMCA staff, along with the child with the special needs, before the first day of child care services.
+This provides the family with an opportunity to observe the program, faculty, and staff.
 This also allows the staff to learn what can be done to enhance the child's involvement in the program.